A pocket knife is essential for outdoor adventure enthusiasts, handymen, or anybody whose job demands reliable cutting.

 - Thumbhole: A mechanism on modern knives that features a small hole to allow for easing opening using a thumb.

-- Thumb stud: This is a small knob on the knife to allow quick thumb opening.
+- Thumb stud: A small knob on the knife allows quick thumb opening.

 - Lever opener: The mechanism comes with a small, fast, easy-to-use lever.

 - Push-button: This is a small push button on the handle for seamless and fast opening.

 The locking mechanism affects the pocket knife’s edge retention and ease of use.